-3. The RIF Committee shall prepare a composite ranking based upon the total point scores of all of the teachers in that particular RIF pool.
+- 3. The RIF Committee shall prepare a composite ranking based upon the total point scores of all of the teachers in that particular RIF pool.
 Thereafter, the RIF Committee shall discuss those teachers in that RIF pool who fall into what shall hereinafter be referred to as "the jeopardy pool".
-The size of the jeopardy pool shall vary as follows based upon the grade level and size of the department in question:

-a.
-In departments at the secondary level with eleven (11) or fewer teachers, the jeopardy pool shall consist of the three (3) teachers with the lowest total point scores or all of those teachers whose total point scores are within ten (10%) per cent of the lowest total point score in the department, whichever figure is higher.
-If a second teacher with Professional Teacher Status must be laid off from that department, the jeopardy pool shall consist of the four (4) teachers with the lowest total point scores or all of those teachers whose total point scores are within ten (10%) per cent of the second teacher teachers whose total point scores are within ten (10%) per cent of the lowest total point score in the department, whichever figure is higher.
-For each additional teacher to be laid off from the department, one (1) more teacher shall be added to the minimum number in the jeopardy pool unless there is already an equal or greater number of teachers within the ten (10) per cent point range.

-b.
-In departments at the secondary level with twelve (12) or more teachers, the jeopardy pool shall consist of the four (4) teachers with the lowest total point scores or all of those teachers whose total point scores are within ten (10%) per cent of the lowest total point score in the department, whichever figure is higher.
-If a second teacher with Professional Teacher Status must be laid off from that department, the jeopardy pool shall consist of the five (5) teachers with the lowest total point scores or all of those teachers whose total point scores are within ten (10%) per cent of the lowest total point score in the department, whichever figure is higher.
-For each additional teacher to be laid off from the department, one (1) more teacher shall be added to the minimum number in the jeopardy pool unless there is already an equal or greater number of teachers within the ten (10%) per cent point range.
+The size of the jeopardy pool shall vary as follows based upon the grade level and size of the department in question: - a.
+In departments at the secondary level with eleven (11) or fewer teachers, the jeopardy pool shall consist of the three (3) teachers with the lowest total point scores or all of those teachers whose total point scores are within ten (10%) percent of the lowest total point score in the department, whichever figure is higher.
+If a second teacher with Professional Teacher Status must be laid off from that department, the jeopardy pool shall consist of the four (4) teachers with the lowest total point scores or all of those teachers whose total point scores are within ten (10%) percent of the lowest total point score in the department, whichever figure is higher.
+For each additional teacher to be laid off from the department, one (1) more teacher shall be added to the minimum number in the jeopardy pool unless there is already an equal or greater number of teachers within the ten (10%) percent point range. - b.
+In departments at the secondary level with twelve (12) or more teachers, the jeopardy pool shall consist of the four (4) teachers with the lowest total point scores or all of those teachers whose total point scores are within ten (10%) percent of the lowest total point score in the department, whichever figure is higher.
+If a second teacher with Professional Teacher Status must be laid off from that department, the jeopardy pool shall consist of the five (5) teachers with the lowest total point scores or all of those teachers whose total point scores are within ten (10%) percent of the lowest total point score in the department, whichever figure is higher.
+For each additional teacher to be laid off from the department, one (1) more teacher shall be added to the minimum number in the jeopardy pool unless there is already an equal or greater number of teachers within the ten (10%) percent point range.

 c.
 In the case of a reduction in force at the elementary level, each of the three (3) RIF Subcommittees shall submit the names of the four (4) teachers in its pool with the lowest total point scores to the RIF Committee Of The Whole so that there is a list of twelve (12) names that is submitted to the Committee Of The Whole to be considered for layoff.
 The Committee of the Whole shall then proceed in the same way as a RIF Committee at the secondary level in a department with twelve (12) or more teachers as described in the immediately preceding paragraph.
-For each additional elementary teacher with Professional Teacher Status to be laid off, each of the three (3) RIF Subcommittees shall submit to the RIF Committee Of The Whole the name of the teacher with the next lowest total point score in its pool and the RIF Committee Of The Whole shall then proceed in the same manner as a RIF Committee at the secondary level in a department with (12) or more teachers in which that same number of teachers must be laid off as described in the immediately preceding paragraph.
+For each additional elementary teacher with Professional Teacher Status to be laid off, each of the three (3) RIF Subcommittees shall submit to the RIF Committee Of The Whole the name of the teacher with the next lowest total point score in its pool and the RIF Committee Of The Whole shall then proceed in the same manner as a RIF Committee at the secondary level in a department with twelve (12) or more teachers in which that same number of teachers must be laid off as described in the immediately preceding paragraph.